 Situated just 5km from the airport, Casa Michael is a great choice if you are flying out to Galapagos or are looking for a safe base from which to explore Guayaquil.
 The owner, Michael, is very attentive and always willing to offer recommendations of things to do around the city and on the Galapagos Islands.

-There is a communal kitchen for guest use and a beautiful outdoor space complete with hammocks for relaxing.
+There is a communal kitchen for guest use and beautiful outdoor space complete with hammocks for relaxing.
 Mattresses are extra comfy and both budget private rooms and dorm beds are available.
 Prices start from just $8US per person in an 8 person dorm room.

 3. Manso Boutique Guesthouse